Chiral and flavor oscillations in a hyperentangled neutrino state: CCR for two flavor neutrino oscillations

-We observe that at $t=0$ we only have the electronic neutrino and hence the predictability is maximum while the von Neumann entropy and the relative entropy of coherence are zero since no entanglement and no coherence occurs.
-During time evolution the predictability decreases while entanglement and coherence increase such that their sum is always constant according to the CCR.
-We can see also that in the limit $\frac{p}{m_{1}}\gg1$ the entanglement goes to zero and only the predictability and coherence become significant.
-This happens because the chiral oscillations become negligible in this limit.
+We show in Figs.\ref{CCR1}, \ref{CCR2}, \ref{CCR3} the three quantities involved in the CCR as functions of time for different values of $\frac{p}{m_{1}}$.
+We observe that at $t=0$ the state is a pure electronic neutrino exhibiting no entanglement, and hence the predictability is maximum, while the von Neumann entropy and the relative entropy of coherence are zero.
+During the time evolution, the predictability decreases while entanglement and coherence increase, their sum always being constant according to the CCR.
+In the limit $\frac{p}{m_{1}}\gg1$, the entanglement goes to zero and only predictability and coherence are significant, since in such a limit chiral oscillations are negligible and, thus, they do not cause a redistribution of quantum correlations.
 In a more realistic model the wave function of the neutrinos should be described by wave packets with spread in momentum instead of plane waves.
 Wave-packets would then induce a decay of the flavor entanglement, but we expect that, in the non-relativistic limit, chiral oscillations would still persist.
 We postpone such an analysis for a future work.